 - Project Manager: CMS did not assign a full-time Project Manager for the Healthcare.gov project.
 For this large-scale project, it would have been prudent to have a full-time project manager responsible for coordinating various activities internally and across various contractors.

-- Business Process and Governance: Since this was the first-time such an endeavor was taking place with multiple stakeholders, it would have been useful to map the business processes of the future state prior to award.
+- Business Process and Governance: Since this was the first time such an endeavor was taking place with multiple stakeholders, it would have been useful to map the business processes of the future state prior to award.
 Overall business processes would also support governance structures that would help in checking progress and checking alignment with the stated objectives of the project.

 - Requirements Management: Ever-changing requirements and a change in strategy can affect projects dramatically.
 For Healthcare.gov, there should have been some baseline requirements established earlier in the project.
 The baseline requirements would entail the basic functionalities needed by CMS.
 It would have been useful to use a Requirements Traceability Matrix (RTM) that would be available to everyone on the project.
 The RTM would not only help all stakeholders be informed of what is going but it would keep the entire team honest as well and perhaps identify any issues before they become a problem later.

 - Metrics and Measurements: Reasonable metrics should have been created to assess the health of the project.
 These metrics should measure the stakeholder and team satisfaction at the beginning and during the project in the project life cycle to determine where adjustments need to be made.
-Based on these metrics, remediation processes should have been setup so that nothing falls through the cracks.
+Based on these metrics, remediation processes should have been set up so that nothing falls through the cracks.

-- Methodologies and Documentation: Although it seems like CMS was suppose to follow HHS’ Enterprise Life Cycle (ELC) but research indicates that an Agile methodology was used to develop the Healthcare.gov system.
-This alludes to a conflict in terms of what is supposed to be used versus what was actually being used.
+- Methodologies and Documentation: Although it seems like CMS was supposed to follow HHS’ Enterprise Life Cycle (ELC) but research indicates that an Agile methodology was used to develop the Healthcare.gov system.
+This alludes to conflict in terms of what is supposed to be used versus what was actually being used.
 Additionally, the vendors who were helping CMS came with their own methodologies.
-It seems like there was too many methodologies but not a consistent alignment of them across the organization so that all teams were on the same page.
+It seems like there were too many methodologies but not a consistent alignment of them across the organization so that all teams were on the same page.
 In this scenario, the advice would be to understand the various methodologies at play and select the most appropriate one.
 This selection might also entail having some sort of a hybrid methodology that everyone conforms to.
 Having one methodology would reduce the amount of documentation that needs to be developed thus freeing up resources to work on the actual needs of the project.

 - Project Manager (PM): The Healthcare.gov project had 55 federal contractors working on it at various times.
 The system components that these federal contractors were developing were dependent on each other.
 For example, the Healthcare.gov website needed to communicate with EIDM and Data Hub which would communicate with FFE.
 Due to these complex dependencies, there was a significant amount of communication and coordination that needed to happen on this project.
 Additionally, someone needed to see how not only if these system components would work with each other but how the thorough testing of these systems would be the difference between a failed project versus a successful project.
 Despite the complexity of managing such a large group of contractors and understanding the pros and cons, CMS did not have a full-time PM for Healthcare.gov.
 While the real reasons for this decision are unknown, we can extrapolate from research that lack of an astute full-time PM was one of the major causes of the issues with Healthcare.gov.